The Consent Trap

 The Segmentation

-ePrivacy Dir Art 13 (Ireland SI 336/2011) permits "soft opt-in" for email and SMS marketing where: (a) recipient's details obtained in the course of a sale or negotiations for a sale, (b) the marketing is for similar products, and (c) an opt-out was offered at collection and in each subsequent message.
+ePrivacy Dir Art 13 (Ireland SI 336/2011) permits "soft opt-in" for email and SMS where (a) details came from a sale or sale negotiation, (b) the marketing is for similar products, and (c) opt-out was offered at collection and every message since.

-- Two layers matter: GDPR basis + ePrivacy consent.
-Only the paired analysis is defensible.
+- Two layers: GDPR basis + ePrivacy consent.
+Only the paired analysis holds.

 The Slow Version